Jonathan Sumption, Lord Sumption: Judicial review and politics

 Sumption has written in detail about his concerns regarding the relationship between the judiciary and politics in several lectures and books, most notably his books Trials of the State: Law and the Decline of Politics (2019) and Law in a Time of Crisis (2021).
 He argues that since the 1960s, but particularly in recent years, the courts have undermined the political processes and institutions of parliament by judging issues that should be decided by elected politicians and ministers.
 He specifically critiques the expansion of judicial review, saying that, "It has tended to intrude into areas that belong to parliament and ministers answerable to parliament", and has criticised the interpretative powers conferred by the Human Rights Act 1998.
 He argues that political figures are more democratically accountable to the public for decisions they make, unlike judges who are unelected and difficult to remove from office.
 He has criticised the European Court of Human Rights (ECHR), which interprets and adjudicates on the European Convention on Human Rights.
 He has compared the values of the ECHR and those of the post-war dictatorships of eastern Europe, stating that "they both employ the concept of democracy as a generalised term of approval for a set of political values".
 He describes the text of the convention as "wholly admirable" but argues that the Strasbourg court has interpreted and developed the rights very broadly to go beyond their original meaning and to the extent that the rights cover issues which are properly the remit of elected legislatures.
 He has criticised the "living instrument" doctrine, particularly regarding Article 8 of the convention, which he describes as, "the most striking example of this kind of mission creep."
-He has said that if there was no significant change in the approach of the Strasburg court then he would support withdrawing from the convention.
+He has said that if there was no significant change in the approach of the Strasbourg court then he would support withdrawing from the convention.